lubao/arm64v8/cross_compiling_docker/README.md

 3th argv: 3
 ```

-If we ruuning the binary(a.out) on x86_64 machine will retrive error
+If we ruuning the binary(a.out) on x86_64 machine will receive error since x86_64 doesn't recoginize arm64v8 machine code.

 ```
 $ ./a.out
 -bash: ./a.out: cannot execute binary file: Exec format error
 ```
 However, the binary can be executed via quem-static-user program.
+The program will translate arm64v8 machine code into x86_64 machine code.
 ```
 $ qemu-aarch64-static a.out 1 2 3
 Total Number of args: 4